How to Grow Kale

 What is Kale?

-Kale is a cool-season plant that is a member of the brassica family and is closely related to cabbage.
+Kale (Brassica oleracea var. sabellica) is a cool-season plant that is a member of the brassica family and is closely related to cabbage.
 It’s a non-head forming type of cabbage.
-It is a biennial but is usually grown as an annual.
 It has been grown and eaten for thousands of years in Europe and Russia.
 The Europeans brought kale to America in the 16th century.
 Russian traders brought it to Canada in the 19th century.

 Kale is a biennial that is usually grown as an annual.
 It is a cool season plant that does best in the spring and the fall.
 Optimal soil temperature is 60⁰F to 65⁰F.
 The soil should be rich in organic matter and high in nitrogen since you are growing it for the leaves.
 Make sure you have enough room in your garden.
 There are many varieties, but in general the plants are 2 feet tall and 1 to 3 feet in width.
 You can start your seeds indoors or direct sow the seeds into your garden.